Mohammad Reza Khanzadeh

-Mohammad Reza Khanzadeh (محمدرضا خانزاده; born 11 May 1991) is an Iranian footballer who plays for Bangladeshi club Bashundhara Kings as a defender.
-He is also last played in the Iran national football team.
+Mohammad Reza Khanzadeh (محمدرضا خانزاده; born 11 May 1991) is an Iranian former professional footballer who played as a defender.

 Career

 Rah Ahan

-In 2009 Khanzadeh joined the Rah Ahan first team.
+In 2009, Khanzadeh joined the Rah Ahan first team.
 Under the guidance of Ali Daei, Khanzadeh broke into the first team lineup late on in the season.
 He played in nine games, starting in eight and receiving two yellow cards.

 Persepolis

 He signed a three-years contract with Persepolis on 2 June 2012.
 He made his debut for The Reds on 16 September 2012 while he used as a substitute against Naft Tehran.
 After playing good games for his side, fans called him Persepolis' Raphaël Varane.

 Loan to Zob Ahan

 He was loaned to Zob Ahan until the end of 2013–14 season on 18 November 2013.
 He made 15 league appearances for Zob Ahan before returning to Persepolis.

 Return to Persepolis

 Khanzadeh returned to Persepolis before the start of 2014–15 season after spending six months at Zob Ahan.
 On 22 April 2015 Khanzadeh and several team-mates were involved in an altercation with a Persepolis fan in Doha after Persepolis' 3–0 loss to Lekhwiya in the 2015 AFC Champions League.
-On 28 April 2015 the Iranian Football Disciplinary Committee banned Khanzadeh from competing in any competitive matches in Iran for nine months, but he was allowed to continue to train with Persepolis.
+On 28 April 2015, the Iranian Football Disciplinary Committee banned Khanzadeh from competing in any competitive matches in Iran for nine months, but he was allowed to continue to train with Persepolis.